 The POST method shall be used for SM context status notification and the URI shall be the callback reference provided by the NF Service Consumer during the subscription to this notification.

-Resource URI: {smContextStatusUri}
+Callback URI: {smContextStatusUri}

 Support of URI query parameters is specified in table 6.1.5.2.2-1.